Superrehtard/old_diaspora_wiki/Message-passing-in-Diaspora.md

 person.encrypt returns a JSON hash consisting of an RSA encrypted AES key and an AES-encrypted blob.

 ## Discovery
 Given a diaspora_handle, Diaspora [webfingers](http://webfinger.org/) that server, creates a Person object from the information retrieved, and stores it in the database.
-Nothing tricky here.
+The information from webfinger is a collection of <link> tags.
+Diaspora uses the webfinger description to find the user's seed URL, the globally unique identifier (guid), and the public encryption key.

+* `<Link rel="http://joindiaspora.com/seed_location" type = 'text/html' href="http://tom.joindiaspora.com/"/>`
+* `<Link rel="http://joindiaspora.com/guid" type = 'text/html' href="4c97e47634b7da329d000003"/>`
+* `<Link rel="diaspora-public-key" type = 'RSA' href="LS0...=="/>

+## Salmon
 Obviously, this could be much cleaner/simpler/better.
 Suggestions welcome.
 Salmon is not quite suited to encrypted traffic, because signatures on destination-dependent ciphertext can't be retained for relayed messages, and encrypting a whole salmon seems awkward.

 One possibility is to use a modified salmon in which the author info is encrypted PK for the recipient, with the aes private key inside, and the data is aes-encrypted.
 The magic-signature would have to either be on the aes ciphertext and that ciphertext would have to be reused, or it would have to be on the non-exposed plain text.
 Tag names below are for explanation only.